OlivierLD/node.pi/README.md

 Provide your Adafruit-IO key in the UI when prompted, and you can see the sensors data on the page.
 You can also turn the switch on and off from the same page.
 ![Web App](./web.app.png "Web UI")
-You can also deal with the switch with a Pebble (a smart watch), as described [here](https://github.com/OlivierLD/pebble), in the `REST.app` directory.
+You can also deal with the switch from a Pebble (a smart watch), as described [here](https://github.com/OlivierLD/pebble), in the `REST.app` directory.
 ![Pebble App](./switch.png "Pebble switch")

 ### To come...